 Appraisers get to know the subdivisions in which they work.
 They innately understand the value of specific features to the homeowners of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
 Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Alliance Appraisal, Inc., we are an authority when it comes to knowing the worth of real estate features in Clifton and Fairfax County neighborhoods.
 This approach to value is typically given the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-The bottom line is, an appraiser from Alliance Appraisal, Inc. will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+The bottom line is, an appraiser from Alliance Appraisal, Inc. will help you get the most accurate property value, so you can make wise real estate decisions.